On this page

 Resume formatting do’s

-Use heading styles to highlight section titles
+Use heading styles to highlight section titles.

-Use standard capitalization (rather than lowercase or all caps)
+Use standard capitalization (rather than lowercase or all caps).

-Use standard line spacing
+Use standard line spacing of 1 point.

-Use 1-2 font colors like black and grey or black and navy for improved accessibility
+Use 1-2 font colors like black and grey or black and navy for improved accessibility.

-Use Normal margins (1”) instead of Narrow margin settings (0.5”) for readability
+Use normal margins (1”) instead of narrow margin settings (0.5”) for readability.

 Resume formatting don’ts

-Don’t use italics styling for any important information
+Don’t use italics styling for any important information.

-Don’t underline text
+Don’t underline resume text.

-Don’t use icons or graphics to indicate skills—simply use text
+Don’t use icons or graphics to indicate skills—simply use text.

-Don’t use more than 2 fonts
+Don’t use more than 2 fonts to maintain readability.

 Next steps in your job search